Moyo Studio/Getty Images

 What is debt forgiveness?

-Debt forgiveness happens once a creditor or lender forgives all or some of the debt that someone owes on an outstanding loan or credit account.
+Debt forgiveness refers to a creditor or lender forgiving some or all of the debt that a person owes on an outstanding loan or credit account.
 Legitimate debt forgiveness programs are becoming less common these days, but consumers still have a few options available to them.

 Types of debt forgiveness

-Let’s look at two popular models of debt forgiveness to make it more clear how it works:
+Let’s look at two popular models of debt forgiveness to make it clearer how it works:

 Bankruptcy

-Bankruptcy exacts the harshest price on your credit.
-It should be the last of your options when it comes to dealing with overwhelming debt, including credit card debt.
+Bankruptcy results in the harshest hit to your credit and should be the last of your options when it comes to dealing with overwhelming debt, including credit card debt.

 As a rule of thumb, the higher your credit score is going into a bankruptcy, the more points you lose.
-So, if you were at 760 before, don’t be surprised if you experience a 200-point drop.
+So, if you were at 760 before filing for bankruptcy, don’t be surprised if you experience a 200-point drop.

 A Chapter 7 filing requires a means test to determine if you truly cannot afford to pay even a part of your bills.
 If you can’t pass this means test, you’re likely looking at a Chapter 13 filing.